MatthewObi/template/TUTORIAL.rst

 to C's ``printf``.
 But until this happens, ``printf`` will have to be used.

 Our starting point is a function called ``main``.
 We also must declare our package as being ``main``, otherwise it won't work.
-Packages will be explained in greater detail in another section (to be continued...).
+Packages will be explained in greater detail in another section.

 Our ``main`` function returns an ``int``, which in this case is ``0``.
 Just like in C, this value represents the error code of the program, with ``0`` representing no error.